Aidenloe/netGen/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is an updated release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+* No problems were found for reverse dependencies.

 ---

-* I have run R CMD check on the NUMBER downstream dependencies.
+* I have run R CMD check on the downstream dependencies.

 * No problems were found.